 Great durability or crash-resistance is not a priority here, since you just want to see your creation fly, right?
 ASAP!

-In time, you might move on to less basic kite-making techniques which result in hardier kites.
+In time, you might move on to less basic kite-making techniques that result in hardier kites.
 Besides, you'll be less prone to mistreat them then!

 Want to know the most convenient way of using it all?

-Finding spar material, that is, the sticks that the sail is attached to, is a little harder.
+Finding spar material (the sticks that the sail is attached to) is a little harder.
 But it's still fairly straightforward.
-For rather small kites, you can experiment with bamboo skewers.
+For rather small kites, you can experiment with bamboo BBQ skewers.
 Find them in any supermarket.
-Kites about 1 meter (3 feet) in height can employ 5 mm (3/16 in.) hardwood dowel.
+Kites about 1 meter (3 feet) in height can employ 5 millimeter (3/16 inch) hardwood dowel.
 Hardware stores sell wooden dowel.

 Here's the trick with basic kite-making using wooden dowel—if your finished kite bends like crazy and flops about on the end of the line without flying well, the dowel is too narrow.
 Go up a size or two and try again!
 At the other extreme, if your kite needs a fresh breeze to even look like flying, your dowel is far too thick and heavy.
 Go down a size or two and try again!
 A light wind is all the kite should need.